-15.11.2 These penalties shall apply to all violations of Wellfleet's General Bylaws, ARTICLE XV ANIMAL CONTROL, Section 15 except that:
+Section 15.11.2.
+These penalties shall apply to all violations of Wellfleet's General Bylaws, ARTICLE XV ANIMAL CONTROL, Section 15 except that:

 - (a.)
-Section 15.5 Dog Waste Removal Owners or keepers of dogs found to be in violation shall be fined immediately as a First Offense and subsequently as listed for the Third, Forth and subsequent offenses, with no written warning; - (b.)
+Sections 15.4 Dogs Must be Leashed and Section 15.6.
+Barking and Other Noise Caused by Dogs.
+Owners or keepers of dogs found in violation shall be fined \$50.00 for each offense; - (b.)
+Section 15.5 Dog Waste Removal Owners or keepers of dogs found to be in violation shall be fined immediately as a First Offense and subsequently as listed for the Third, Forth and subsequent offenses, with no written warning;

+(c.)
 Section 15.9 Kennel Licenses, Inspection and Regulation Kennel owners shall be subject to a penalty in the amount of fifty dollars (\$50.00) per day for each day of violation.
 Each day or portion thereof shall constitute a separate offense.
 If more than one, each provision violated shall constitute a separate offense.